shamanec/GADS/README.md

 - [Thanks](#thanks)
 - [Demo video](#thanks)

+[![](https://dcbadge.vercel.app/api/server/5amWvknKQd)](https://discord.gg/5amWvknKQd)

 ## Introduction
-* GADS is an application for remote control and Appium test execution on mobile devices
+GADS is an application for remote control and Appium test execution on mobile devices

-[![](https://dcbadge.vercel.app/api/server/5amWvknKQd)](https://discord.gg/5amWvknKQd)
-## Components
 The app consists of two main components  - `hub` and `provider`
 The role of the `hub` is to serve a web interface for the remote control of devices and provider management.
-The role of the `provider` is to set up and provide the mobile devices.
+The role of the `provider` is to set up and provide the mobile devices for remote control/testing
 Supports both Android and iOS devices
 Supports Linux, macOS and Windows - notes below

 ## Hub features
 1. Authentication